bastijnv/hsdp-ade-demo/articles/introduction.md

 ## Architecture
 To be able to manage and maintain a microservice landscape at an enterprise scale we must define an architecture to partition our microservices.
 Many options are available here, and we by no means want to say the one presented here is the only right one.
-Your situation can require a different architecture, as long as you establish one before you start to prevent ending up with a bowl of spaghetti.
+Your situation can require a different architecture, as long  as you establish one before you start to prevent ending up in chaos.

 The architecture for this series discerns three layers of services: